And I'm going to be telling him, you got to end this war.

 And hopefully the Ukrainians will get what they need, which is assurances and an ability to defend themselves to prevent a third invasion.

-I mean, so but Europe has the most to lose here.
+I mean, so, but Europe has the most to lose here.

 Ukraine has the most to lose here.

-Um Europe hasn't stepped up to help Ukraine anywhere near the level that they should.
+Europe hasn't stepped up to help Ukraine anywhere near the level that they should.

-And it's Trump that now is has caused them to contribute more than double what they were contributing to NATO for their own national security.
+And it's Trump that now has caused them to contribute more than double what they were contributing to NATO for their own national security.

-I think that there's uh it's a moment in time where you hope that common sense prevails and maybe Putin has paid a big enough price.
+I think that there's it's a moment in time where you hope that common sense prevails and maybe Putin has paid a big enough price.

 Maybe Putin sees that the funding of his war machine will come to a screeching halt.